timbod7/myc-scores-2/ts/api-workbench/README.md

 ## Purpose

-The API Workbench provides a developer-focused interface for testing and debugging the Protoapp API endpoints.
+The API Workbench provides a developer-focused interface for testing and debugging the Mycscores API endpoints.
 It allows:

 - Testing various API endpoints
 - Viewing request/response payloads